 What probably confused PETA was the fact that the ingredients that they list on a packet of Oreos most definitely are vegan.

-A typical bunch of cookies includes sugar, some form of plant oil, HFCS, salt, soy lecithin, chocolate, leavening and cornstarch.
+A typical bunch of Oreo cookies includes sugar, some form of plant oil or palm oil or partially hydrogenated vegetable oil, High Fructose Corn Syrup or HFCS, salt, soy lecithin, chocolate, leavening, and cornstarch.

 But The Oreos Website Has Something Else To Say On The Subject